ah teaches interface design (When We Fail lecture)

 As it is the experience and utility that tends to drive users to continue using application, the subjective view of 'what is a failure' is something we need to accept.

-Phases of Interaction
+Phases of interaction

 Keep in mind that as a user engages with an interface, different errors are more likely at different points: